Acts of Vengeance (film): Cast

+Release

+Acts of Vengeance was released in select theaters and on VOD on October 27, 2017.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 55% based on 11 reviews, with an average rating of 6.1/10.
-On Metacritic, it has a weighted average score of 49 out of 100, based on four critics, indicating "mixed or average reviews".
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 64% based on 11 reviews, with an average rating of 6.1/10.
+On Metacritic, it has a weighted average score of 49 out of 100, based on four critics, indicating "mixed or average" reviews.